kgrid/kgrid-starter/setup.md

 ## Knowledge Grid Starter Installation and Set Up Guide

-If you haven't done so, download the kgrid-starter ("Source code (zip)") from the [Kgrid Starter release page (latest version)](https://github.com/kgrid/kgrid-starter/releases/latest) and unzip (to the Desktop for example).
-A folder with a name like `kgrid-starter-x.y` will be created.

-Or, if you have a starter kit drive, copy the `kgrid-starter-x.y` folder to your desktop.

-Change to the `kgrid-starter-x.y` folder and double click `setup.html` (this file) to view a local copy of this getting started guide, or run `open setup.html` to launch a browser window with these instructions.
+### Quick Start

-To install and set up the starter kit, you'll need administrator privileges on the machine. it is preferred to have intermediate skills with installing software and using the command line.
+> To install and set up the starter kit, you'll need administrator privileges on your machine, and intermediate skills with installing software and using the command line.
+For instructions on setting up your machine, see ___Section 1.
+Prepare your system___

+1. Download the kgrid-starter source zip from [Kgrid Starter release page (latest version)](https://github.com/kgrid/kgrid-starter/releases/latest) and unzip it (for example on your Desktop).
+Open a terminal window, and navigate to the `../kgrid-starter-x.y` folder.

+> If using the kgrid-starter USB stick just copy `/kgrid-starter-x.y` to your Desktop—it's already unzipped—then open a terminal window and navigate to the folder. __Skip to step 3__.

+2. Run the `./install-scripts/download.sh`. script to download additional Kgrid components.

+3. Start the knowledge grid: `./kg-start.sh` (The first time, this takes a while.)
+When it's running, a browser window opens with links to the Kgrid components.
+Confirm that the Cancer Advisor client is working.

+4. Initialize the Library: `./install-scripts/init.sh`.
+Once initialized, there should be 6 knowledge objects in the Library matching the Cancer Advisor objects.

+5. To stop the Kgrid: `./kg-stop.sh`

 #### Windows and Linux users: These instructions are tailored for installing on a Mac.
 Windows users can use the `.bat` files in the kgrid-starter folder, and your operating system commands for navigating, installing, and running some applications may be different.
 See Appendix A for more info.